Andre Russell: International career

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.
+On July 17 2025, he announced his retirement from all forms of international cricket.

 T20 franchise career

 Russell has played in over 300 T20 matches and appeared for teams in a number of franchise leagues.
-He was also named in the T20 XI of the years 2016 and 2018 by Cricinfo.
+He was also named in the T20 XI of the years 2016 and 2018 by ESPNcricinfo.

 Indian Premier League

 During the 2012 Indian Premier League Players Auction, he was bought by the Delhi Daredevils for a sum of $450,000.
 Ahead of the 2014 season he was bought by Kolkata Knight Riders and has been seen as a key batsman for the team in the later overs of matches.
-For his performances in 2015, he was named in the Cricinfo IPL XI for the season.
+For his performances in 2015, he was named in the ESPNcricinfo IPL XI for the season.
 He was on course to win the IPL Super Striker award in 2018, awarded for having the highest strike rate in the tournament, before being pipped by his teammate Sunil Narine.
 He eventually won it next year in the 2019 IPL, where he had a record IPL season strike rate of over 205, and was also announced as the Player of the Tournament.
 In an otherwise unsuccessful season, he emerged as both the highest run scorer and the highest wicket taker for his team, while also being the third-highest run-scorer in the tournament.
 He hit 52 sixes in the tournament; only Chris Gayle has hit more sixes in any single season of the IPL.
-For his performances in the 2019 IPL season, he was named in the Cricinfo IPL XI.
+For his performances in the 2019 IPL season, he was named in the ESPNcricinfo IPL XI.

 On 13 April 2021, he took figures of 5/15 off just two overs in a match against Mumbai Indians during the 2021 Indian Premier League.
 With the bat, he scored 9 runs off 15 balls as Kolkata lost the game by 10 runs.